 When we are no longer able to change a situation, we are challenged to change ourselves.
-Viktor Frankl - neurologist and psychiatrist, survivor of the holocaust
+Viktor Frankl - neurologist and psychiatrist, survivor of the holocaust Italy - March 4th 2019, Trullo, a suburb of Rome.
+Girl makes a mural painting representing Greta Thunberg

 Business for Good 2019 What if...
-What if... we always had a wrong idea about organisations?
+What if... we have always had a wrong idea about organisations?
 What if everything that we have learned about them turns out to be different?
-We grew up with the idea that organisations exist to make profit.
-Progress comes, when everyone strives to get as much as possible and to give as little as possible.
+We have grown up with the idea that organisations are there to make profit.
+Progress comes when everyone strives to get as much as possible and to give as little as possible.
 Egocentrism as the source of progress.
 Somehow this feels wrong, but it also leads to a race no one wants to stay behind in.
 So, in the end, many move forward.
 It leads to welfare.
-But suppose that this idea is wrong.
-What if organisations were the places where people work together in making the difference.
+But suppose this idea is wrong.
+What if we gained our welfare despite this idea?
+What if organisations were places where people worked together to make the difference.
 What if organisations would lead to progress for everyone.
-The Inspiring 40 comprises nine years of research on inspiring organisations, conducted in the Netherlands.
-The research is a thermometer that demonstrates which organisations gain the attention of people and why.
-What appears to be the case: What people long for, that what they see a future in, is what inspires them.
-It exposes a wish to a new normal.
+For everybody.
+The list of the Inspiring 40 comprises nine years of research conducted in the Netherlands on inspiring organisations.
+The research is a thermometer that indicates which organisations gain the attention of people and why.
+What appears to be the case is that what people long for is what they see a future in and what inspires them.
+This report exposes a wish for a new normal.
 This new normal is called Business for Good.
 The Inspiring 40 is a signal, but the movement itself is much larger.
-In 2015 we saw a breakthrough, when the social role of organisations became the most important characteristic of inspiring organisations.
-In 2016 social enterprises showed up in the top 3.
-In the years after, their number grew, and in 2019 they largery determine the list.
+In 2015 we saw a breakthrough when the social role of organisations became the most important characteristic of inspiring organisations.
+In 2016, social enterprises showed up in the top 3.
+In the years after, their number grew, and in 2019 they largely determine the list.
 We can no longer ignore it.
-Too Good To Go is as new number one a striking example.
-The company uses a business model to solve a social issue.
-A completely different approach compared to using social stories to attract customers.
+Too Good To Go is, as new number one on the list, a striking example.
+This company uses a business model to solve social issues, which is a completely different approach than using social stories to attract customers.
 This is Business for Good in the purest form.
 But if you look closely, there are many examples.
-Think of growing startups like Seepje and Farm Brothers, but also of initiatives of large traditional organisations.
-Business for Good is about the rising of impact organisations.
-These are companies doing good, doing this extremely well and know how to realise the scale to solve the issue.
+Think of growing start-ups like Seepje and Farm Brothers but also of initiatives of large, traditional organisations.
+Business for Good is about the emergence of impact organisations.
+These are companies doing good, doing this extremely well and knowing how to realise the scale to solve the issue.
 There is a simple idea behind this: the organisation as a means to create impact.
-These organisations are desperately needed.
-They are characterised by the energy they unleash, and create progress.
-We cannot ignore the social issues anymore.
-It all comes down to one question: 'Who do you want to be?
-What is it that you want to work on?'
-A question for everyone to ask.
-Synergie BUSINESS FOR GOOD 2019 | 5
+These impact organisations are desperately needed.
+They are characterised by the energy they unleash and create progress.
+Social issues can no longer be ignored because it all comes down to the questions: 'Who do you want to be?
+And what is it that you want to work on?'
+A question that everyone needs to ask.
+Synergie

+Contents

-Contents Business for Good in 2019
+Business for Good in 2019

+Part 1

-The movement Business for Good 9 1 - The 40 most inspiring organisations 17 2 - Eyecatchers among purpose-driven organisations 35 3 - Initiatives in and from large organisations 39
+The movement Business for Good 9

+1 - The 40 most inspiring organisations 17

+2 - Striking examples in purpose-driven organisations 35

+3 - Initiatives in and of large organisations 39

 The growth of the movement 51

 1 - The breeding ground 54

 2 - Business for Good = good business 61

 3 - The future 66

+Part 3

 Join the movement 73

 1 - About the average organisation 76

 2 - How to start... (and grow) 85

-3 - No what... (between business & good) 92
+3 - Now what... (between business & good) $\ 92$